iloveitaly/github-actions-metadata-sync/README.md

 }
 ```

-For example, see [.github/workflows/repo-sync.yml](.github/workflows/repo-metadata-sync.yml)` & `metadata.json` in this repo
+For example, see [.github/workflows/repo-sync.yml](.github/workflows/repo-metadata-sync.yml)` and `metadata.json` in this repo